zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 export HUGGINGFACE_HUB_ACCESS_TOKEN=$(echo -n "your_huggingface_hub_access_token" | base64)
 ```

-Deploy the Secret and fine-tuning Job resources by running the following command, which automatically substitutes HUGGINGFACE_HUB_ACCESS_TOKEN and AWS_REGION environment variables in the yaml before applying the resources to your Kubernetes cluster.
+Deploy the Secret and fine-tuning Job resources by running the following command, which automatically substitutes HUGGINGFACE_HUB_ACCESS_TOKEN environment variable in the yaml before applying the resources to your Kubernetes cluster.

+**Note:** The fine-tuning container image is fetched from the `us-west-2` ECR repository.
+Check the [HuggingFace website](https://huggingface.co/docs/optimum-neuron/en/containers) to check for another supported region that you prefer based on your deployment region.
+If you plan to use a different one, make sure to update the AWS account ID along with the AWS region in the container image URL value specified in the lora-finetune-resources.yaml file.

 ```bash
 envsubst < lora-finetune-resources.yaml | kubectl apply -f -